7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 Document Everything From Day One

-Take photos of all damage before anything moves.
+Photograph all damage before anything moves.
 Save every text, email, and letter from the insurance company.
-Log every phone call — date, time, who you spoke with, what was said.
+Log every call — date, time, who you spoke with, and what was said.
+This record is your protection if things escalate.

 Don't Accept the First Offer

-The first offer is almost never the best offer.
-Get an independent estimate from a body shop you trust.
-If the numbers don't match, ask your shop to contact the adjuster directly.
+It's almost never the best offer.
+Get an independent estimate from a shop you trust.
+If the numbers don't match the insurer's, ask your shop to contact the adjuster directly.
+Shops deal with this all the time.

 Use the Appraisal Clause

 If you and the adjuster can't agree on repair costs or total loss value, most policies include an appraisal clause.
-Each side hires an appraiser, and a neutral umpire settles the dispute.
-This costs $200-500 but resolves most disagreements.
+Each side hires an independent appraiser, and a neutral umpire settles the dispute.
+It costs $200-500, but it resolves most disagreements without going to court.

 When to Escalate